-We currently have a fleet of 24 sailing dinghies, comprising: – 11x Hansa 303W, 5x Hansa Liberty, 2x Hansa 2.3, 3x Laser Stratos Keel, 5x Hansa Liberty, 2x Martin 16, 1x RS Venture Connect, 1x Drascombe Lugger and 1x Drascombe Longboat.
-We also have ‘on loan’ 2x Hansa 2.3.
+We currently have a fleet of 27 sailing dinghies, comprising: – 11x Hansa 303W, 5x Hansa Liberty, 2x Hansa 2.3, 3x Laser Stratos Keel, 2x Martin 16, 1x RS Venture Connect, 1x Drascombe Lugger and 1x Drascombe Longboat.

 In addition we have a Pioner Multi motor boat which enables full time wheelchair users access to the lake.

 Hansa 303W Dinghy

 Hansa dinghies were designed specifically to meet the needs of disabled sailors.
 With their heavily weighted keels and inbuilt buoyancy, they are very stable boats.
 Seated low, and facing forwards, movement within the boat is not required.
 The only controls needed for sailing are a joystick, with left/right movement for steering, and a rope, pulled or released, to control the sails.
 You will be able to start sailing these boats with an instructor, but once proficient you can easily sail them on your own or with a friend.
 One of our 303s has servo assisted controls.

 A small gaggle of 303s just after rounding Mark D